 Stephen D. Zinda

-Throughout his career at Stephen has represented clients in diverse areas, such as down hole oil and gas tools, digital rock analysis, semiconductor fabrication, Fibre Channel networking, computer systems, software, security systems, and wireless communications technology.
-On one end of the spectrum he has represented large telecommunication and cell phone companies against well funded patent assertion entities, and on the other end he has represented small, local businesses against against fierce competitors.
+Throughout his career Stephen has represented clients in diverse areas, such as down hole oil and gas tools, digital rock analysis, semiconductor fabrication, Fibre Channel networking, computer systems, software, security systems, and wireless communications technology.
+On one end of the spectrum he has represented large telecommunication and cell phone companies against well funded patent assertion entities, and on the other end he has represented small, local businesses against against much larger competitors.

 U.S. District Court - Eastern District of Texas